REACH legal text

 Conformity assessment

-The list of Notified Bodies under the fertilising products Regulation may be found in the NANDO database.
+The list of notified bodies under the Fertilising Products Regulation may be found in the NANDO database.

-The Notified Bodies exchange their experiences in the Cooperation Group of Notified Bodies for EU fertilising products.
+These notified bodies exchange their experiences in the Cooperation Group of Notified Bodies for EU fertilising products.

 The Commission Expert Group on fertilising products